 - Some patients experience a rapid deterioration when they enter a nursing home.

-However, nursing homes don’t have to be seen as a last resort.
-Today’s Alzheimer’s care facilities have improved radically, and many offer an exceptional level of care, focused on maximizing the patient’s quality of life.
+However, long-term care homes don’t have to be seen as a last resort.
+Today’s Alzheimer’s memory care facilities have improved radically, and many offer an exceptional level of care, focused on maximizing the patient’s quality of life.

-Here are four questions that you should ask yourself before making the decision to place your loved one in a nursing home:
+Here are four questions that you should ask yourself before making the decision to place your loved one in long-term memory care:

-Alzheimer’s disease has three stages - patients at each stage require different levels of care.
-A person diagnosed with Alzheimer’s usually lives another four to eight years after diagnosis but could live as long as 20.
-Early stage Alzheimer’s patients can live relatively normal lives, although they may notice memory lapses, have difficulty organizing themselves and may struggle in particular work or social settings.
-Patients at this stage can usually manage to stay in their own homes, and may still have the legal capacity to make decisions about their future care preferences.
+Alzheimer’s disease has three stages—patients at each stage require different levels of care.
+A person diagnosed with Alzheimer’s usually lives another four to eight years after diagnosis but could live as long as 20 years.
+Early-stage Alzheimer’s patients can live relatively normal lives, although they may notice memory lapses, have difficulty organizing themselves and may struggle in particular with work or social settings.
+Patients at this stage can usually manage to stay in their own homes and may still have the legal capacity to make decisions about their future care preferences.

 The next stage, moderate Alzheimer’s, can last for several years.
 Patients during this stage will have obvious symptoms, such as confusion, severe memory lapses, getting lost, and behavioral or personality changes, like delusions, suspicion, moodiness, changes in sleep patterns, and in some cases loss of bladder or bowel control.

-Late stage Alzheimer’s sufferers become unable to function and eventually lose control of movement.
+Late stage Alzheimer’s symptoms can make a person unable to function and eventually lose control of movement.
 They need 24-hour care and supervision.
 They are unable to communicate, even to share that they are in pain, and are more vulnerable to infections, especially pneumonia.

 Alzheimer’s is a progressive disease, and patients in the early stages may need only minimal care.
-Even those with moderate Alzheimer’s can receive enough support with either family help or an at-home care service - as long as they are not placing themselves at risk, can manage day-to-day activities, and are able to take basic care of themselves.
-However, the disease will continue to progress to the point where you may need to look for full-time care, at which point you may wish to consider a nursing home.
+Even those with moderate Alzheimer’s can receive enough support with either family help or an at-home care service—if they are not placing themselves at risk, can manage day-to-day activities, and are able to take basic care of themselves.
+However, the disease will continue to progress to the point where you may need to look for full-time care, at which point you may wish to consider a long-term memory care facility.

-There are a number of factors that affect whether or not you can realistically offer home care:
+There are several factors that affect whether you can realistically offer home care: